naist-nlp/atd-mcl-overseas/README.md

 ## Acknowledgements

 This study was partly supported by JSPS KAKENHI Grant Number JP22H03648.

 The annotation data was constructed by [IR-Advanced Linguistic Technologies Inc.](https://ir-alt.co.jp/)

+This data is the extension of [atd-mcl-overseas-alpha](https://github.com/shigashiyama/atd-mcl-overseas-alpha), with added entity link annotations.

 ## Citation